 On this flight I asked myself, “Will my children feel the same way about me?”

-As my father could have proffered: “We are immortal when our sincerest motives live in the memories of those we’ve loved.
+As my father once proffered: “We are immortal when our sincerest motives live in the memories of those we’ve loved.
 And served.”